How long have you been managing property lettings?

 Immediately.
 We will visit the property and write up the desciption and take photos.
 Once you have approved these, we can put the property online.

 Our brochure is updated annually, so we can advise when it will next be going to print.
-Your property can be live on our website within 24 hours of receiving the above information.
+Your property can be live on our website within14 days of receiving all the above information.

 We can arrange cleaning and maintenance.
-Please ask for details regarding the charges as these will vary depending on the property, or click here to see our current cleaning tariff.
+Please ask for details regarding the charges as these will vary depending on the property.

 We will be the first point of call for any emergencies or problems and will advise you accordingly, depending on the time of day and nature of the emergency.